 Our natural resources are perishing due to already existing heavy heat which we ourselves produce in different means which in most cases we cannot control or can avoid.Diwali celebrations, few serious thoughts to look into... via Philipscom Click To Tweet

 One such thing is bursting crackers on this season.

-But at this juncture, let us make a decision to celebrate this Diwali without bursting crackers and save our environment and save ourselves and our future generation from that alarming calamity called “Global Warming”!
+But at this juncture, let us make a decision to celebrate this Diwali without bursting crackers and save our environment ourselves, and our future generation from that alarming calamity called “Global Warming”!

-I hope my celebrating fellow beings, my beloved friends and families take this seriously in its better sense and enjoy the festival without bursting crackers. :-)
+I hope my celebrating fellow beings, my beloved friends, and my families take this seriously in its better sense and enjoy the festival without bursting crackers. :-)

 Why can’t we think in a different way?

 Based on the serious impact crackers can make on us and on our environment we need to change our lifestyle or concept on this celebration.